OmarJamaladdin/osticket-prereqs/README.md

 ![image](https://github.com/OmarJamaladdin/osticket-prereqs/assets/140512686/ef2bff0b-bccd-4b78-ab36-0f1ff224adad)

 Here I had to create a directory for PHP on the local hard drive (c drive) and after downloading the PHP files I extracted the zip files into the new PHP folder.
-I also downloaded/installed C++ Redistr to work with PHP.
+I also downloaded/installed C++ Redistr to work with PHP pertaining to URL rewrites when using OsTicket.

 <p>